QUT-AMS/Constitution/Role-Descriptions.md

 > [!NOTE]
 > Technical expertise required or proven interest in AI & ML, 3-5 hours per week, in-person event attendance expected

-The Projects Director will work closely with the President to oversee the continued implementation of QUT AMS projects and project events.
-They are responsible for devising projects for members to pick-up and will provide informal mentorship to members on their projects.
+The Projects Director works alongside the Projects Manager to set the vision and strategic direction for club projects, devising initiatives for members to pursue and guiding the overall roadmap.

 Responsibilities:
+- Define the long-term vision and objectives for club projects.
+- Devise project ideas and themes for members to pick up.
+- Provide high-level guidance and mentorship to Project Managers and Officers.
+- Approve project briefs and ensure alignment with club goals.

+## Projects Manager
+> [!NOTE]
+> Technical expertise required or proven interest in AI & ML, 3-5 hours per week, in-person event attendance expected

+The Projects Manager works alongside the Projects Director to oversee project execution, support Project Officers, and ensure progress aligns with the club’s project vision.

+Responsibilities:
 - Coordinate the program for Project Nights.
-- Devise project briefs for members to work on and take ownership of.
-- Facilitate mini-workshops on the smaller projects.
+- Oversee Project Officers and delegate ownership responsibilities.
+- Monitor progress of ongoing projects and provide support where needed.
-- Provide informal technical mentoring to members on club projects.
+- Facilitate mini-workshops or skill sessions to help members complete projects.
-- Delegate project ownership responsibilities to Project Officers.
+- Report updates to the Projects Director and suggest improvements.

 ## Projects Officer
 > [!NOTE]
 > Technical expertise required or proven interest in AI & ML, 2-4 hours per week, in-person event attendance expected